Sidney Toledano to Step Aside at Dior as LVMH Shakes Up Senior Ranks

 "The benchmark for Dior is Chanel," Mr. Solca said.
 "It has a similar allure and sophistication and it's coming from the same background, which is couture."

-The move, however, leaves a leadership hole at Fendi, which has become LVMH's third-largest fashion brand after Louis Vuitton and Dior.
-Mr. Beccari helped turn around Fendi by boosting its digital marketing efforts and introducing a line of new bags that could be accessorized with pompoms and shoulder straps.
+The move leaves a leadership hole at Fendi, which has become LVMH's third-largest fashion brand after Louis Vuitton and Dior.
+Mr. Beccari helped turn around Fendi by boosting its digital-marketing efforts and introducing a line of new bags that could be accessorized with pompoms and shoulder straps.

 "The big thing will be how they're going to replace Beccari," Mr. Solca said.
 "Fendi needs to maintain its momentum."